TOLDOTECHNIK/buildroot-webkit/README.md

     make

 After some hours of compiling the final image is ready.
-You can find it here: `./output/images/sdcard.img`
+You can take it from the output directory: `./output/images/sdcard.img`